 gets thrown while your lambda

-, you may either handle it manually in your lambda
+is processing an HTTP-Response due to an incoming HTTP-Request, you may either handle it manually in your lambda

 expression or you may use a predefined behavior or you may even register a custom global Exception